sprintertech/sprinter-sdk/docs/docs/api/solutions.md

 # Solutions

-This section explains how to get solutions for specific actions using the Gopher API.
+This section explains how to get solutions for specific actions using the Sprinter API.

 ## GET - /solutions/aggregation